Inside Toptal’s Product Team

 • We build a strong culture of accountability and ownership in which everyone has a founder’s mentality, truly cares about making an impact, and pushes relentlessly for continuous improvement and team excellence.

-• We build strong relationships, with team bonding mitigating the physical distance of our distributed team.
+• We build strong relationships, with team bonding to mitigate the physical distance of our distributed team.

 In my opinion, the most remarkable aspect of Toptal’s Product Management team is that everything I’ve described results from tight collaboration and seamless teamwork among smart and driven people, rather than from top-down execution.
 Everything occurs organically, and that is the result of people sharing common values.